Maunducyrus/Cybersecurity-Dashboard-Project-Assessment/README.md

 Backend: Python(Django)

-    Django with Django REST Framework (Python)

-    PostgreSQL (database)

-    Celery (for background tasks/notifications)

-    Redis (for caching and Celery broker)

-Authentication:
-      Clerk (as you specified, excellent choice for auth)
+    Django: For building the backend API.
+    Django ORM: For database management.
+    Celery: For handling background tasks like sending notifications.
+    Redis: As a message broker for Celery.
+    MySQL: As the database.
 Hosting:

     Vercel (frontend)

-    Railway or AWS (backend)
+    AWS (backend)